Quantum Groups and Quantum Cohomology: Baxter subalgebras and quantum multiplication

 as a fixed point set of a $\C^\times$-action.
 This embedding is, of course, well-known and played a central role in the work of M.~Varagnolo and E.~Vasserot \cite{Vass_tens, Vass_tens2}, H.~Nakajima \cite{Nak_tens}, and A.~Malkin \cite{Mal}.
 See in particular the paper \cite{Nak_tens2} for further developments in this direction, closely related to our construction.

 Suppose a torus $\bA$ acts on a holomorphic symplectic variety $X$ preserving the symplectic form.
-Then under fairly general hypotheses listed in Section \ref{s_envelopes}, one can define a collection of maps, called \emph{stable envelopes},
+Then under fairly general hypotheses listed in Chapter \ref{s_envelopes}, one can define a collection of maps, called \emph{stable envelopes},

 parameterized by certain chambers $\fC$ in $\Lie(\bA)$.
 Here $\bG_\bA$ denotes the centralizer of $\bA$ in $\bG$.
-Stable envelopes enjoy a number of remarkable geometric properties, see Sections \ref{s_envelopes} and \ref{s_properties}.
+Stable envelopes enjoy a number of remarkable geometric properties, see Chapters \ref{s_envelopes} and \ref{s_properties}.

 For $\bA=\C^\times$ with fixed points \eqref{MtoM}, there are just two chambers $\pm \fC$ and one defines

 where $u\in \C = \Lie \bA$ is the equivariant parameter for $\bA$.
 The Yang-Baxter equation and other expected properties of $R$-matrices follow easily from general properties of stable envelopes.
 Thus, we have $R$-matrices \eqref{Rmatrdef} for